 - 1. Hold the end of the hand-held transmitter about 3 to 8 cm (1 to 3 in) away from the Universal Remote system buttons with the indicator light in view.
-The hand-held transmitter was supplied by the manufacturer of the garage door opener receiver. - At the same time, press and hold both the hand-held transmitter button and one of the three Universal Remote system buttons to be used to operate the garage door.
-Do not release either button until the indicator light changes from a slow to a rapid flash.
-Then release both buttons.
+The hand-held transmitter was supplied by the manufacturer of the garage door opener receiver. - 2.
+Press and release one of the three Universal Remote system buttons to be programmed.
+Press and hold the hand-held transmitter button.
+Do not release the hand-held transmitter button until the indicator light changes from a slow to a rapid flash or continuous light.
+Then release the hand-held transmitter button.

-Some garage door openers may require substitution of Step 2 with the procedure under "Programming for Some Gate Operators" later in this section.
+Some garage door openers may require substitution of Step 2 with the procedure under "Radio Signals for Some Gate Operators" later in this section.

-- Press and hold the newly programmed Universal Remote system button for five seconds while watching the indicator light and garage door activation. - If the indicator light stays on continuously or the garage door moves when the button is pressed, then programming is complete.
+- 3. Press and hold the newly programmed Universal Remote system button for five seconds while watching the indicator light and garage door activation. - If the indicator light stays on continuously or the garage door moves when the button is pressed, then programming is complete.
 There is no need to complete Steps 4-6. - If the indicator light does not come on or the garage door does not move, a second button press may be required.
-For a second time, press and hold the newly programmed button for
+For a second time, press and hold the newly programmed button for five seconds.
+If the indicator light stays on continuously or the garage door moves when the button is pressed, then programming is complete.
+There is no need to complete Steps 4-6.

-- five seconds.
-If the light stays on or the garage door moves, programming is complete. - If the indicator light blinks rapidly for two seconds, then changes to a solid light and the garage door does not move, continue with programming Steps 4-6.
+• If the garage door does not move, continue with programming Steps 4-6.